prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 The differential expression results, in Excel format, generated by `prolfquapp`, from the total proteome, and either multi or single-site PTM analyses, are loaded into the R. The two datasets are then integrated by performing a left-join operation on the protein IDs, merging the PTM-level statistics with the corresponding protein-level statistics of the total proteome experiment for each condition.
 A left join is used because we want to retain all PTM features, even if their parent proteins were not detected in the total proteome analysis - this ensures we don't lose any PTM information while still being able to normalize PTM changes by protein abundance when available.
 See **Supplementary Material Sections B.1-B.5** for complete data loading and integration workflow.

 The current prolfquapp implementation uses protein ID matching.
-This is a limitation, as it may lead to a loss of information because of differing representative IDs in the PTM enriched and total proteome dataset.
+This is a limitation, as it may lead to a loss of information because of differing representative IDs in the PTM-enriched and total proteome dataset.